 Your pet is your responsibility

 HDB’s regulations are put in place to ensure that residents can live harmoniously without uninvited disruptions.
-However, as a pet parent, you’re accountable for taking care of your pet.
+However, as a pet parent, you’re accountable for taking care of your pet and creating a comfortable home for them.

 - making sure that it doesn’t bark excessively,